sinduap/Add-to-Card-for-Voivod-Store/README.md

 # Add-to-Card
 ---------------------------
-An Add to Card for Voivod e-Commerce Website
+An Add to Card for Voivod Store
 ---------------------------
 - Vanilla JS
 - HTML